Fast Gradient Methods for Data-Consistent Local Super-Resolution of Medical Images: Numerical Experiments

 \section{Numerical Experiments}

-In this section we present some preliminary results for the proof-of-concept.
-We consider an example of a low-dose fan-beam CT imaging system where we have reconstructed a head image and a chest image, with TV regularization.
+In this section, we present some preliminary results for the proof-of-concept.
+We consider an example of a low-dose fan-beam CT imaging system, and also an example of sparse-view fan-beam CT imaging system where we have reconstructed a head image and a chest image, with TV regularization.
 The measurements we simulate are corrupted with Poisson noise: